 After Senate Bill 2703 was tabled for lack of votes in the Democrat-controlled legislature in late March, there were hopes of finding the votes and getting the New Jersey Marijuana Legalization Act on the floor in Trenton.
 But despite support from Democratic Gov. Phil Murphy, that didn’t happen in the spring legislative session.

 Senate President Stephen Sweeney now says the best chance for legalization in the Garden State is a voter referendum in 2020.
 The legislature has to pass measures in 2019 and 2020 to allow such a popular vote.
-The legislative goal now is to improve the state’s medical marijuana program.

-Again, despite a Democrat-controlled legislature and Democratic Gov. Andrew Cuomo, prospects for the passage of the Marihuana Regulation and Taxation Act by the end of the current session by June 19 don’t look promising.
+Again, despite a Democrat-controlled legislature and Democratic Gov. Andrew Cuomo, prospects for the passage of the Marihuana Regulation and Taxation Act by the end of the current session by June 19 didn’t look promising.
 In a May 13 article, the New York Times declared the “push for legal recreational marijuana in New York… appears all but dead,” and said proponents are “seemingly resigned to waiting until next year.”
 Like New Jersey, the votes may not be there to pass the MRTA (an amended version is due any day).

 The Green Mountain State’s legislature legalized recreational marijuana in 2018, but declined to allow for a commercial market.
 In March, the State Senate moved to rectify that with plans for sales to begin in 2021.
 However, on May 14, House Speaker Mitzi Johnson said there weren’t enough votes for the bill to pass and pushed it off until January.